walter-a-jablonowski/marsbase-one/ai.md

     - all information of this requirement (read only)
     - buttons for all functions, for edit use modal
     - tab control:
+      - list on each tab initially sorted by user score descending
       - first tab: "Sub Requirements"
         - basic filter and sorting controls
         - suggest solution button